Skip to main content

 )

-# Use normally -- all calls are governed by your dashboard policies
+# Use normally.
+All calls are governed by your dashboard policies

 response = client.chat.completions.create(